Nintendo Adventure Books Key

 Other terms used:

-- Loop back path: Think of it as a soft reset.
+- Loop-back path: Think of it as a soft reset.
 A page with several paths to it functioning as a way to give the reader a chance to take another route, a chance to get an item, a milder punishment for getting a puzzle wrong, or making bad choices depending on book.

 - Reset: A hard reset, usually not labeled as such in story (except in Monster Mix-up) but effectively starting over the book by sending you to the start again or very close.
 Typically these remove your attained items so you can’t exploit it (except again in Monster Mix-up).